-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Bermuda
+Mergers & Acquisitions Comparative Guide

 Information can be obtained by way of a search of the entries and filings shown in respect of a company in the Register of Companies at the offices of the Registrar of Companies, which will include:

-- the certiﬁcate of incorporation certificate of continuance, amalgamation or merger (as applicable) and memorandum of association, together with alterations thereto;
+- the certificate of incorporation, certificate of continuance, amalgamation or merger (as applicable) and memorandum of association, together with alterations thereto;

 - the address of the registered office;

-- any prospectus or offer document required to be ﬁled pursuant to the Companies Act; and
+- any prospectus or offer document if required to be filed pursuant to the Companies Act; and

 - certain other filings required pursuant to the Companies Act, including any charges registered against the company under the Companies Act.